 Also, when teaching online, simply requiring participants to interact by having to click on things and move things around with their mouse, may be enough to engage their tactile sense.
-So, for example, flashcards, drag and drop activities or designing mind maps can help.
+So, for example, flashcards, drag-and-drop activities, or designing mind maps can help.

 You can also ask learners to create videos about what they are learning as a form of assignment, to encourage them to engage with the environment.

-Solitary or intrapersonal learners prefer to learn by doing tasks (such as reading, researching, writing) on their own.
+Solitary or intrapersonal learners prefer to learn by doing tasks (such as reading, researching, and writing) on their own.

 Alternatively, there are also activities that can be done individually, such as questionnaires or puzzles.

-In order to target this type of learning, there are plenty of group activities that you can ask participants to do (i.e., games, discussions and more).
+In order to target this type of learning, there are plenty of group activities that you can ask participants to do (i.e., games, discussions, and more).